-I gave up on Alpert after Beyond, so this is "comeback album" of sorts for me.
-And I love it: high -energy and Latin-flavored (thanks to the collaboration of bassist/keyboardist/producer Oskar Cartaya).
+I gave up on Alpert after Beyond in 1980, so this is a "comeback album" of sorts for me.
+And I love it: high-energy and Latin-flavored (thanks to the collaboration of bassist/keyboardist/producer Oskar Cartaya).
 It took me a while to figure out why I like it so much and then it hit me: the flavor/groove of this album reminds me of Spyro Gyra.
-This ain't TJB or Rise or ill-advised dance tunes with Janet Jackson, Alpert was moving on and he scored a (lonely) bullseye here. ;-)
+This ain't TJB or Rise or dance tunes with Janet Jackson; Alpert was moving on and he scored a (lonely) bullseye here. ;-)

 Tracks: I dig the first nine tracks, especially TKO, Slinky, the cover of Stevie Wonder's Creepin, ¿QuĂ© Pasa Mr. Jones?, and Baila Conmigo (Dance With Me).
 The final track is an odd updating of Alpert's 1982 Top 40 instrumental, Route 101 and they shoulda left that one alone.
 It's not terrible, but what's the point?